-With the Float switch still activated, press and hold the centering hold button on the faceplate, reach to the top of the spindle belt housing and turn the Centering Knob clockwise (looking from the top).
+With the machine in Float reach to the top of the spindle belt housing and turn the Centering Knob clockwise (looking from the top).
 The centering fingers will extend to the sides of the bore.
-Hold firm pressure and switch the Float switch to Neutral, pause for a couple of seconds then Clamp.
+Hold firm pressure and press the Clamp button.

-Retract centering fingers, press and hold the centering hold button, turn Centering Knob counter clockwise (looking from the top).
+Retract centering fingers turn Centering Knob counter clockwise (looking from the top) while holding the lower spindle knob from turning.